OpenDDS/OpenDDS/docs/internal/bench2.rst

 Common Options
 --------------

 --log LOG_FILE        The log file path.
+Will log to `stdout` if not passed.
 --report REPORT_FILE  The report file path.